DJ Format: Career

-As a youth, Ford's first hip hop influences included A Tribe Called Quest and Main Source to name a few.
+Ford's first hip hop influences included A Tribe Called Quest and Main Source.
 One of his first releases was The Underground Strikes Back by Suspekt (Move.
 Germany 1996) features DJ Format on production and scratching.
 He established a relationship with Jurassic 5 and initially travelled with them as their bus driver.
 He came to national attention in 2002 when he opened on tour for DJ Shadow.
 In 2005, If You Can't Join 'Em… Beat 'Em reached the top 10 of the UK indie albums chart.

 DJ Format's debut album "Music for the Mature B-Boy" was one of the slowburn success stories of 2003.
 Received with quiet acclaim in the press it quickly became a word of mouth triumph, going on to establish itself as one of the most successful debut artist albums from the UK alternative/urban scene.
 The campaign was successful for a number of reasons not least its three music videos directed by the then unknown Ruben Fleischer.
 The most famous of these was the rap and breakdancing costumed animals of 'We Know Something You Don't Know' featuring the vocals of Chali 2na and Akil of Jurassic 5 – played out by a shark and tiger respectively.
 "Music For The..." also led to Format supporting (alongside regular collaborator MC Abdominal) Jurassic 5 on their European tour, and through subsequent touring in 2003 establishing Format as one of the hottest live hip hop tickets in town culminating in triumphant appearances at Glastonbury, Reading & Leeds festivals and worldwide touring taking in the whole of Europe, North America and Australia.

 In 2005 Format released his second album "If You Can't Join 'Em… Beat 'Em" and toured extensively throughout 2005/06.

 In 2006 Format's fabriclive 27 in the Fabric DJ mix series was one of the most well received of the series.
 His DJ sets are renowned for their boundary-crossing selection of the funk, soul, rock & hip-hop and his fabric mix showed off a condensed version of the party set that he's built a solid reputation on.
 This was followed up by his own underground mix of obscure Eastern European beats, the now highly collectable 'European Vacation' CD.
 In 2008 Format released another mix album, this time for the Fania label, applying his b-boy style to a catalogue of Latin music.
 Alongside this, Format also discreetly released a 12" tribute to James Brown, Stealin' James.